Alone on christmas? Whether by circumstances or choice, we have you covered with these surprisingly interesting fun things to do with feeling lonely.

 19. Do 3 good deeds that will make you happy.

-21. Make your own Christmas decorations by hand, and cover your house in them.
+21. Make your own Christmas decorations by hand, and cover your house with them.

 23. Come up with a list of 20 reasons why you shouldn’t celebrate Christmas.